Skill Demand Index

 Jobs Analyzed

-Most employers want Dashboard Building at basic competency with practical application.
+Most employers want Dashboard Building at lead-level proficiency, not surface awareness.

 Overview